you-R-I/Workshop_Watson-Studio-ICP4D-Part4/README.md

 [Part III - graphically build and evaluate machine learning models by using the SPSS Modeler flow](https://github.com/you-R-I/Workshop_Watson-Studio-ICP4D-Part3)<br>
 [Part IV - set up and run Jupyter Notebooks to develop a machine learning model](https://github.com/you-R-I/Workshop_Watson-Studio-ICP4D-Part4)

-The 4 parts of this tutorial are based on the [Learning path: Getting started with Watson Studio](https://developer.ibm.com/series/learning-path-watson-studio/).

 ## Create the first Jupyter Notebook